 Help to find work if you’re disabled

-If you’re looking for work you may find it helpful to get some careers advice or training, or help with your CV or interviews.
+If you’re looking for work you might find it helpful to get some careers advice or training, or help with your CV or interviews.
 This page outlines the support available, including government initiatives to remove some of the barriers disabled job seekers face.

 - Where to get careers advice